 - Heat on low, contiuously stirring until warmed through.

 - crunchy granola <– this pumpkin spice recipe is a favorite!

 more overnight oats recipes

 - Golden Milk Overnight Oats

 - Cashew Coffee Overnight Oats

 Let me know if you make this recipe by leaving a comment and rating below!
 It helps others learn more about the recipe too!
 Xx AshleyPrint

 Pumpkin Overnight Oats

 Easy Pumpkin Overnight Oats for a delicious and healthy breakfast!
-High protein and filling, great for meal prep, enjoy hot or cold.
+Made with oats, yogurt, pumpkin, and chia seeds for a high protein breakfast.
+Filling and great for meal prep with the option to enjoy hot or cold.
 Vegan friendly using your favorite dairy free yogurt.
 Gluten free friendly recipe.